rugbyprof/msu2u-tuts/Chocolatey/What is chocolatey.md

 2. cinst mongodb

-3. now you have mongo
+3. now you have mongodb running on your system

 Notes
 --------